Models Algorithms Neuroscience Affect pSychiatry

 Ryan Thomas Philips (PI)

 I am an Assitant Professor at the School of Arts and Sciences, Azim Premji University (APU) and a computational neuroscientist by training.
 I am interested in designing theoretical-model-inspired experiments that probe brain function, particularly in mood and anxiety disorders.
-I completed my doctoral studies at the Indian Institute of Technology Madras (IITM), with Prof. V. Srinivasa Chakravarthy as my thesis guide.
-My postdoctoral training was at the Section on Neurobiology of Fear & Anxiety, at the National Institute of Mental Health (NIMH/NIH) with Dr. Christian Grillon & Dr. Monique Ernst as my mentors.
-My current projects include: exploration-exploitation under anxiety; functional connectivity of BNST & CEA using resting state 7T fMRI; the role of mental fatigue in threat biases; investigating valence and uncertainty circuits using task based fMRI.
+I completed my doctoral studies at the Indian Institute of Technology Madras (IITM), Chennai, TN, India, with Prof. V. Srinivasa Chakravarthy as my thesis guide.
+My postdoctoral training was at the Section on Neurobiology of Fear & Anxiety, at the National Institute of Mental Health (NIMH/NIH), Bethesda, MD, USA, with Dr. Christian Grillon & Dr. Monique Ernst as my mentors.
+My most recent projects include: exploration-exploitation under anxiety; functional connectivity of Bed Nucleus of the Stria Terminalis (BNST) & Central Amygdala (CeA) using resting state 7T fMRI; the role of mental fatigue in threat biases; investigating valence and uncertainty circuits using task based fMRI.

 Key Intellectual Question: